Birch Mountain, North Ridge, Mutually Assured Choss

 Another thud—but strangely not the sound of rock striking rock.
 I pry open my eyelids and peer down to see a backpack cartwheeling into space, and with it my partner McKenzie Long’s full overnight kit.
 With each bounce a different piece of gear shoots from the unsecured lid.

-I equalize a few suspect nuts and gingerly lower back to the belay.
+I equalize a few suspect nuts and gingerly lower back to the belay, where McKenzie and our third partner, Chance Traub, are waiting.
 Despite the dropped pack, we still have a stove and a sleeping bag to share.
 However, the loss of McKenzie’s approach shoes seals the decision to bail.
 The thought of a snowy, 4-mile walk-off in rock shoes just seems too reckless.

 Rather than retreat down the convoluted ridge, we elect to rappel the unknown face below.
 Each rope length we recover a different item from her pack.
-By the time we reach the base of the wall we’ve found both approach shoes, so McKenzie will get to keep her toenails.
+By the time the three of us reach the base of the wall we’ve found both approach shoes, so McKenzie will get to keep her toenails.

 Although the sun has set and we’re thoroughly disappointed to bail, our attempt has confirmed the worthiness of the objective.
 We vow to return to the north ridge of Birch Mountain (13,608’).